Solomon Young scores 20 points, Iowa State beats TCU 65-59

 TCU: The Horned Frogs were outscored in the paint (28-18) for the eighth time in the past 12 games and fell to 0-8 on the road in Big 12 play.
 TCU shot just 33% (9 of 27) in the first half, but turned the tables on Iowa State in the second half, limiting the Cyclones to 33% shooting during its comeback effort.

-Iowa State: The Cyclones rebounded from their worst home loss in Hilton Coliseum’s nearly 50-year history – a 97-57 rout Saturday against Texas Tech.
-They notched their fifth win in the past six home games despite scoring just 24 points in the second half.
+Iowa State: The Cyclones rebounded from their worst home loss in Hilton Coliseum’s nearly 50-year history – an 87-57 rout Saturday against Texas Tech.
+They notched their fifth win in the past seven home games despite scoring just 24 points in the second half.

 UP NEXT